pranit204/Machine-Learning-and-AI/Interactive_NLP_Streamlit_Application/PLEASE README.md

 **Key Features:**

 Sentiment Prediction:
--Input text is classified as Positive or Negative.
+Input text is classified as Positive or Negative.
--Provides a confidence score for each prediction.
+Provides a confidence score for each prediction.

 **Pre-Trained Model:**